Searle/ilmenit-encounter-rust/README.md

-Buggy port of https://github.com/ilmenit/sizecoding/blob/main/Encounter/Encounter.md to Rust.
+Port of https://github.com/ilmenit/sizecoding/blob/main/Encounter/Encounter.md to Rust.

-I can't find the *+%!@* bug >:-(
+The palette is precalculated (thanks, ilmenit!!!) because MicroW8 does some pixel shader magic I didn't implement.
+This is the difference:

 These are all images at time = 5sec: